-To build and deliver products that customers love, development teams at leading companies like Uber, Netflix, Airbnb, Google, and Facebook focus on experimentation as a critical business process.
+To build and deliver products that customers love, development teams at leading companies like Uber, DiDi, Airbnb, Google, and Facebook focus on experimentation as a critical business process.
 Engineers and product managers are empowered to A/B test each new product feature in a controlled environment to determine impact to key metrics like engagement, product usage and revenue before launching the feature to everyone.

 These companies have all built complex internal software platforms to support their experimentation-driven approach to product development.
 If you’re looking to adopt the same practice of validating digital product decisions with data, you’ll likely be evaluating how to implement an experimentation platform for your product and engineering team.

 Depending on your company’s unique requirements and needs, there are a few paths you can take:

 - Build your own server-side A/B testing framework in-house

 - Invest in a commercial experimentation platform like Optimizely Full Stack

 When considering your options, considering these four areas can help you get informed and determine which solution makes the most sense.

 1. Statistical rigor: Do you have confidence in the system and the results it produces?